SuperOfficeDocs/superoffice-docs/docs/en/api/custom-objects/howto/custom-objects-InsertRow.md

 ---
-uid: custom-objects
+uid: api-custom-objects-insert-row
-title: custom-objects
+title: Custom Objects InsertRow
-description: "How to use the DatabaseTable Agent InsertRow"
+description: How to use the DatabaseTable Agent InsertRow
 author: Eivind Fasting
 so.date: 04.28.2024
-keywords: custom objects, get
+keywords: custom objects, InsertRow so.topic: howto
-so.topic: howto
 ---